 What should you do?

-If you find a dog trapped in a hot car and the dog does not appear to be suffering from heatstroke, you could either call the police or try to find the owner nearby.
+If you find a dog left in a hot car and the dog does not appear to be suffering from heatstroke, you could either call the police or try to find the owner nearby.
 If the dog appears to be showing signs of heatstroke as they are panting heavily, dribbling excessively, having collapsed or vomited, call 999 immediately or ask for help nearby.
 Remember it is crucial to keep your dog cool in hot weather.
 To do this always keep a large bowl of water for them and provide them with shade.
 Make sure that the room they are in is well ventilated when you are away and walk your dog in the early morning or evening when it is less hot.